This is why

 CARBON & WATER FOOTPRINT

-With the help of Eaternity, an independent consultancy, we conducted a life cycle assessment (LCA).
-An LCA is an internationally recognised methodology to measure the environmental footprint of products across their full life cycle.
-For the carbon footprint our products were analysed from cradle to grave, this means from growing and harvesting the ingredients to processing and transport, including energy consumption in our production facility, storage and transport to shops as well as disposal of packaging - everything was included.
-For the water footprint we included the water consumption of growing crops.
+With the help of Eaternity, an independent life cycle assessment expert, we have calculated the environmental footprint of our products.
+A life cycle assessment is an internationally recognised method for measuring the environmental impact of a product throughout its life cycle.
+For the carbon footprint, all product steps were taken into account, from growing and harvesting the ingredients to processing, including energy consumption in our production facility, storage and transport to shops, and disposal of packaging (cradle-to-grave).
+For the water footprint, we analysed fresh water use for crop irrigation and water consumption for animal husbandry and meat processing.

 Energy & water